Justin-Bento/portfolio-site/README.md

-# Justin Bento Portfolio
+# Portfolio

+I am a Canadian citizen actively seeking opportunities as a Full Stack Developer, with a specialization in the JavaScript and Ruby on Rails ecosystems.

-Welcome to my portfolio.
-Here, you'll find my most relevant work and learn about my journey to becoming a Website Developer.
-On the website I’ve highlighted 3–4 key projects that demonstrate my diverse technical skills and development experience.
-This portfolio is designed for hiring managers who are evaluating candidates for web development roles.
+In this portfolio, you'll find a selection of my most relevant work and gain insight into my journey toward becoming a professional Web Developer.
+I’ve highlighted 3–4 key projects that showcase my technical versatility, problem-solving skills, and hands-on development experience.

+This portfolio is specifically designed for hiring managers evaluating candidates for web development roles, offering a clear view of my capabilities and the value I can bring to your team.

 ## Tech Stack